How to use Filmustage

 Start working

-To start working on your script, you need to click the "Create Project" button.
-You can hardly miss this button: it is on the top left of the page, and it is bright purple!
+To start working on your script, click the Create Project button.
+You can hardly miss this button: it is on the top left of your screen, and it is bright purple!
 After clicking this button, the pop-up window will appear, where you can upload your script file in .pdf or .fdx format (simply drag and drop the file to the marked area).
-In the same window, you can also name your project, add a description and a picture if you wish.
-Once you are done, you just need to click "Create project" (this button is also bright purple, hard to miss).
+You can also name your project in the same window and add a description with a cover picture.
+Once you are done, you just need to click Create Project (it is bright purple; it's hard to miss).

 Create Project screen

 And after that… Well, you may be surprised, but this is it.
-Right after you hit "Create the project" the program will automatically break down the script you've uploaded, so what you see next is the prepared script breakdown.
+Right after you hit Create Project, the App will automatically break down the script you've uploaded, so what you see next is the prepared script breakdown.
 Yes, it took just a couple of seconds!
-No, you are not dreaming, this is true, and you can believe your eyes :)
+No, you are not dreaming.
+This is true, and you can believe your eyes. 😂

 Breakdown screen

-In the central part of the screen, you can see the script text itself – it is already divided into 1/8ths for your convenience.
+In the central part of the screen, you can see the script text itself.
+It is already divided into 1/8ths for your convenience.

 Script Breakdown screen

-On the left sidebar, you will see a list of all the scenes you have in your script.
-The scenes are color-coded and marked depending on whether they happen inside or outside (INT/EXT), during the day or at night (DAY/NIGHT).
-Just click on the scene title to open its category and tag tree.
-After clicking it, below the scene title, you will see the list of tag categories the program found in just a few seconds.
-All the characters, locations, props, costumes, etc. – everything is already there.
-You can click on any category and see the list of elements that belong to this category.
-You can also click on any element in the text to open the drop-down categories list and add this element to one of the categories (or remove it from the list), or change/remove the category if this element is already tagged.
-Soon you will be able to add your own custom categories as well - we are working on it right now.
+You can click any category and see the list of elements that belong to this category.
+You can also click any element in the text to open the drop-down categories list and add this element to one of the categories (or remove it from the list), or change/remove the category if this element is already tagged.
+Soon, you will be able to add your own custom categories as well.
+We are working on it right now.

 How It Works